vectorgrp/sil-kit-adapters-qemu/eth/README.md

     ./bin/sil-kit-demo-ethernet-icmp-echo-device

-The demo applications will produce output when they send and receive Ethernet frames from QEMU or the Vector SIL Kit.
+The demo applications will produce output when they send and receive Ethernet frames from QEMU or the SIL Kit.

 **Note 1:** You can compile and run the demos on Windows even if QEMU is running in WSL.